Updated June 22, 2020 (per the Supreme Court ruling of Bostock v. Clayton County, Georgia).

 - Mitchell was recently hired for a job.
 Shortly after starting the new position, Mitchell informed his employer that he was transitioning to become a woman.
 Not long thereafter, the employer told Mitchell the position was no longer necessary and terminated him.
 Illegal or illegal?

-While gender identity discrimination isn’t specifically outlined as a federally-protected class, some courts have said transgender persons are protected under the sex discrimination statutes of Title VII.
+Gender identity discrimination has been specifically outlined as a federally-protected class, aligning with the EEOC’s Title VII enforcement policies.
 Even if the role was no longer necessary, juries may see this as a situation where Mitchell’s job was terminated because of the disclosure.
 Our answer: illegal.

 - Marty identifies as a male and has asked people to refer to him appropriately as “he” and “him,” but his coworkers continually refer to him as “she” and “her.”
 Illegal or legal?

-Yes, mistakes happen on occasion, but if Marty has asked to be addressed appropriately as “he” and “him” and coworkers persistently refer to Marty as “her,” this could be perceived as harassment that may be protected under sex discrimination prohibited by Title VII.
+Yes, mistakes happen on occasion, but if Marty has asked to be addressed appropriately as “he” and “him” and coworkers persistently refer to Marty as “her,” this could be perceived as harassment prohibited by Title VII.
 Our answer: illegal.